 Every 2-3 hours, employees take a moment to disinfect high-touch common areas in and around their department – hence the phrase cycle cleaning.
 With everyone's participation, we can ensure common areas are disinfected regularly throughout the day.
 Cycle Cleaning is a great tool to use for cold and flu season as well!

 The benefits of living in a retirement community have become even more apparent during the pandemic.
 When Arizona shut down and the local government issued a mandate to quarantine, many seniors found themselves more isolated than ever.

 However, rather than being isolated in a single-family home, our residents received daily meal deliveries from the waitstaff they have grown to know and love.
 The Activities department found new ways to keep residents socially engaged even though we couldn't gather in person.

 Suppose a resident needed repairs in their apartment.
 In that case, they could put in a work order, as usual, knowing that the tech visiting their home had been carefully screened and was following strict infection control procedures.
 Fellowship Square/Christian Care became a safety bubble for residents and staff alike, an insulated and supportive community.

 Together, we felt safer here than anywhere else.

-Watching the Food Service and Dining team prepare the dining room for reopening was like watching kids decorate for Christmas – they were absolutely overjoyed.
+Watching the Food Service and Dining team prepare the dining room for reopening was like watching kids decorate for Christmas – they were overjoyed.
 We all were!

 We encourage people not to wait until COVID is over before making a move into senior living.
-No one is certain how long this will last, it could be months, or it could be years.
+No one is certain how long this will last; it could be months or years.

-Don't be a stranger, we are always ready to welcome new friends.
+Don't be a stranger; we are always ready to welcome new friends.

-At Fellowship Square Phoenix, we are giving safely distanced tours of independent living.
+At Fellowship Square Phoenix, we are giving safely distanced tours of Independent Living.
 Tours are limited to a maximum of 2 guests at a time, and we encourage people to schedule theirs in advance.
-Additionally, we continue to offer virtual tours, both live and ‘on-demand’.
+Additionally, we continue to offer virtual tours, both live and on-demand.